-Enterprising Science is a five-year partnership (2013-2017) across the Science Museum Group and King’s College London, supported by BP.
-This research and development project uses the concept of science capital (science-related qualifications, interest, literacy and social contacts) to understand how young people from all backgrounds engage with science and how their engagement might be supported.
+Enterprising Science was a partnership across the Science Museum Group, University College London and King’s College London, supported by BP.
+This research and development project used the concept of science capital (science-related qualifications, interest, literacy and social contacts) to understand how young people from all backgrounds engage with science and how their engagement might be supported.

 The aims of the project